Ganize/card_games/README.md

 To run Blackjack, follow these steps:

 1. Install Intellij
-2. Impoort the project onto IntelliJ
+2. Import the project onto IntelliJ
-3. Wait for to download the dependencies
-4. Lastly, press the 'RUN' button at the top right corner
+4. Lastly, press the 'RUN' logo at the top menu

 ## How to Play